 Questions OCC TV Foreshadowed changes?
+12. Retransmission arrangements Including must carry and remuneration No specific regulation for OCC TV, particularly given that OCC TV is currently not considered broadcasting activities.
+None.
+Consumer protection Including cooling-off period, termination rights and payment mechanism No specific regulation for OCC TV.
+That said, OCC TV operator must still observe the provisions of Consumer Protection Law, which applies to all industries in general.
+Issued on 27 March 2025, the Child Protection Regulations require ESOs to conduct age verification measures, as the regulations place a lot of emphasis on active parental consent for children to access online services, with clear age limits highlighted for varying levels of access.
+None.
 14. Entering a new market: FAST TV Currently, there is no specific regulation on FAST TV (i.e. free ad-supported streaming television).
 In general, a FAST TV operator (such as YouTube) will also be considered to be an "Electronic Services Provider" and an "E-Commerce Operator", and will therefore generally be subject to the same requirements as an OCC TV operator.
 The proposed amendments to the Broadcasting Law (see the first row above) will - if enacted in their current form - expand the definition of broadcasting to cover broadcasting via the internet and introduce the concept of a "digital broadcasting platform".
 Given the nature of FAST TV, which under Indonesian law would be similar to OCC TV, FAST TV may also be subject to the broadcasting standards and requirements, which would include content regulation.
-15. Data handling OCC must comply with the general requirements on personal data protection provided under the PDP Law15 and other regulations on personal data protection in electronic systems.
-The PDP Law provides a 2-year transitional provision, i.e. at the latest by 16 October 2024, for its full enforcement.
-The key principle under the applicable regulations is that the collection and use of personal data must be based on certain legal basis - this could be in the form of express consent, implementation of contractual obligation, vital interest, implementation of laws, performance of public duties, or other legitimate interest.
-The PDP Law also contemplates certain implementing regulations (including on cross- border data transfer).
+15. Data handling • OCC must comply with the general requirements on personal data protection provided under the PDP Law and other regulations on personal data protection in electronic systems. • The PDP Law provides a 2-year transitional provision, i.e. at the latest by 16 October 2024, for its full enforcement. • The key principle under the applicable regulations is that the collection and use of personal data must be based on certain legal basis - this could be in the form of express consent, implementation of contractual obligation, vital interest, implementation of laws, performance of public duties, or other legitimate interest. • The PDP Law also contemplates certain implementing regulations (including on cross-border data transfer).
 To date, no such implementing regulation has been issued.
 That said, in principle, these implementing regulations should be issued by 16 October 2024.
-An OCC TV operator would qualify as a "private ESP", which is allowed to place its electronic systems and data outside Indonesia.
-The PDP Law also envisages the creation of an independent personal data protection institution.
-However, such institution has not been established to date.
-For the transfer out of Indonesia of personal data from an onshore data controller (in this case, the relevant OCC TV operator):